saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/dbcs.2.png)

-On the Details page provide following information:
+On the Details page, provide following information:

 Create and confirm an Administration password: Ach1z0#d (you can use when you need to access the database)